hydroper/as3parser/crates/as3_verifier/doc-progress.md

 - [ ] Alias
   - [ ] The `Alias` type kind represents an alias to a type or property.
 - [ ] Frame
   - [ ] The `Frame` object represents a lexical scope.
-A `Frame` contains an optional reference to a parent frame.
+A `Frame` contains an optional reference to a parent frame, a collection of wildcard package imports, recursive package imports and a `Names` object.

 Names:

-- [ ] The `Names` object represents a mapping from `Name` kind to `Type` and a collection of wildcard package imports and exports.
+- [ ] The `Names` object represents a mapping from `Name` kind to `Type` and a collection of wildcard package exports.